MetroModelingServices/metro_mce/README.md

   - bca_EMME_Export.bat exports all the required full matrices and also calls ExportLinkResultsToCSV.py.
 This script requires [EMXtoOMX.py](https://github.com/bstabler/EMXtoOMX)

-# MCE Inputs Files
+# Benefits calculator file and folder setup

-The MCE tool file and folder setup is as follows:
+The benefits calculator is implemented with the [FHWA bca4abm](https://github.com/RSGInc/bca4abm) calculator, which also does aggregate (i.e. trip-based) model calculations.

 root folder
   - run_bca.py - run benefit calculator